If in doubt, smile

 Simple as that.
 Smile.

-Smiling has a strangely powerful effect both on your audience but also on yourself.
-As the corners of your mouth rise up, so does your posture.
+Smiling has a strangely powerful effect, both on your audience and on yourself.
+As the corners of your mouth rise, so does your posture.

-As well as being a transformational mindset coach (yay!)
-I am also a drummer.
-On Friday night I was gigging at an RAF Awards ceremony.
+As well as being a transformational mindset coach (yay!), I am also a drummer.
+On Friday night, I was gigging at an RAF Awards ceremony.
 The guest of honour was Hon.
 Group Captain Bruce Dickinson.
-Bruce also happens to be the lead singer of Iron Maiden – a heavy metal band that I have adored since I was twelve (yes, there are photos of teenage me with the long hair and the denim jacket!)
+Bruce also happens to be the lead singer of Iron Maiden – a heavy metal band that I have adored since I was twelve (yes, there are photos of teenage me with long hair and a denim jacket!).

 Bruce wanted to get up and do a couple of tunes.

-In order to capture the moment forever I set up a drum cam, to record both our soundcheck and the songs we would play with him on the night (because of who else was in the crowd, we aren't allowed to share any footage yet until it has been screened by the RAF).
+To capture the moment forever, I set up a drum cam to record both our soundcheck and the songs we would play with him on the night (because of who else was in the crowd, we aren't allowed to share any footage yet until it has been screened by the RAF).

 I have, of course, watched it back a few times now:

-The smile hit me as I finally grabbed hold of what the hell was in front of me and how much it meant.
+The smile hit me as I finally grasped what was in front of me and how much it meant.
 A 40-year dream come true.

 The difference it made...?
 Instant.
 The crowd noticed (even my wife had a tear or two of pride in her eyes after, bless her).